The Greek Myth of the Twelve Labours of Herakles

 Later, Herakles married a woman called Megara and had children with her.
 In one of her darkest acts against him, Hera drove Herakles mad so that he murdered his wife and their children without understanding what he was doing.

-Eurystheus, who became king of Tiryns instead of Herakles, because Hera caused him to be born at the right time, was a mediocre and fearful man, which made it all the more galling for Heracles to have to serve him.
+Eurystheus, who became king of Tiryns instead of Herakles, thanks to Hera's trickery, was a mediocre and fearful man, which made it all the more galling for Heracles to have to serve him.

 Eurystheus set Herakles twelve fiendishly dangerous and difficult tasks - the famous Twelve Labours.